fracpete/weka-virtualenv/docs/scripting.md

 dump_vars
 	Just outputs all the currently set variables.

+flatten <options>
+	Flattens an array variable into a single string variable.

 for <options>
 	Iterates through the numeric values from lower to upper bound, using the specified step amount.